 Let me know if you have any other questions!
 Happy to provide more specifics on features and how it works.

-Hey cobaltstreamer, I’ve been where you are — that nagging feeling, the distance, the secrecy.
+Hey @cobaltstreamer, I’ve been where you are — that nagging feeling, the distance, the secrecy.
 Here’s what helped me: first, trust your gut but don’t act on suspicion alone.
 Instead of sneaking, try talking openly about how you’re feeling, without accusing.
 If that’s tough, focus on restoring connection—schedule some quality time, be honest yourself.
 Privacy boundaries matter because breaking them can destroy trust forever.
 If you still have serious doubts, consider couples counseling to get to the root.
 Remember, spying often backfires and harms both parties.
 Protect your own peace first—don’t let suspicion consume you.
 It’s rough, but clarity comes from respectful confrontation, not covert digging.